pcanwar/TrancheSequence/README.md

 - Increase sequence based on the exsiting sequence in the contract.
 - Time can be increased on time if it is needed in the smart contract
 - Admin can only increased the time
-- There is a rest time on sequence.
+- There is a rest time on sequence to provide flexibility for stakeholders.
-- There is no decresed time function
+- There is no decresed time function, meaning once a timestamp is added, it cannot be removed or modified

 ## Tech
 - InitMileStone function should be run in the smart contract constructor and also after reset the milestone